Stephan-Heuscher/Ad2Cause/privacy_policy.md

 **Access and Control:**
 You have the right to:
 - View all causes and earnings data within the App
-- Add, edit, or delete custom causes at any time
 - Export your data (contact us for assistance)
 - Sign out of your Google account at any time